czukowski/I18n_Plural/README.md

         ),
     );

-Note: before doing something like I did above (I've replaced :count with actual 'one' value for the context 'one'), check with the language rules, whether that context really applies only when the number is 1.
+*Note:* before doing something like I did above (I've replaced :count with actual 'one' value for the context `one`), check with the language rules, whether that context really applies only when the number is 1.
 There are languages, when this is not the case, for those languages, you'll have to leave the parameter there.